slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Risk looks different for everyone.
 Stability without stagnation.
 - Which do you want - the pain of stayng where you are, or the pain of growth?

+> *"When we are tired, we are attacked by ideas we conquered long ago."
+-- Friedrich Nietzsche*

+> *"Normality is a paved road: It’s comfortable to walk, but no flowers grow on it."
+-- Vincent Van Gogh*

 > *"Do one thing that scares you everyday."
 -- Eleanor Roosevelt*